Forms

 new form channel settings.png

-If you changed the default settings, click Save at the top of the page.
+If you change the default settings, click Save at the top of the page.

 Granting Agent Permissions